Attumm/redis-dict/README.md

 e.g values such list, instance and other dictionaries.
 When used with supported types in can be used a drop in for a normal dictionary.

-redis-dict has all the methods and behaviors of a normal dictionary.
+redis-dict has all the methods and behavior of a normal dictionary.

 #### Types
 Several python types can be saved and retrieved as the same type.